 Pfizer beats Q4 estimates, releases mid-stage GLP-1 trial results, and maintains guidance for full-year 2026

-Pfizer slipped in premarket trading, down more than 4.5% as of 8:15 a.m.
-ET, after it reported earnings that beat Wall Street estimates, reaffirmed its full-year guidance, and released mid-stage trial results for its upcoming weight loss drug.
+Pfizer reported earnings that beat Wall Street estimates, reaffirmed its full-year guidance, and released mid-stage trial results for its upcoming weight-loss drug.
+Still, shares slipped as the company’s full-year profit forecast came in a little light.

 For the last three months of 2025, Pfizer reported:

-Adjusted earnings per share of $0.66, compared to $0.57 analysts polled by FactSet were expecting.
+Adjusted earnings per share of $0.66, compared to the $0.57 analysts polled by FactSet were expecting.

-Revenue of $17.6 billion, compared to $16.8 billion the Street was penciling in.
+Revenue of $17.6 billion, compared to the $16.8 billion Wall Street was penciling in.

-Annual adjusted earnings per share to hit between $2.80 to $3.00, compared to $2.97 analysts are currently expecting.
+Annual adjusted earnings per share to land between $2.80 and $3.00, compared to the $2.97 analysts are currently expecting.

-The company also released mid-stage trial results for its monthly weight loss shot, which it recently acquired through its purchase of Metsera.
-The results showed patients lost over 12.3% of their body weight at 28 weeks.
+The company also released mid-stage trial results for its monthly weight-loss shot, which it recently acquired through its purchase of Metsera.
+The results showed that patients lost over 12.3% of their body weight at 28 weeks.

-While the amount lost is in line with products already on the market, it is the first sign that less frequent dosing could still produce results.
+The data is cut off at a shorter time frame than the final data available for products already on the market, which makes it difficult to compare directly.
+Still, it is the first sign that less frequent dosing could still produce results.
 Late last year, Pfizer won a bidding war against Novo Nordisk, purchasing obesity biotech Metsera for $10 billion.

 The pharmaceutical giant is working to reignite growth after demand for its COVID-19 products has waned and as some of its biggest moneymakers get nearer to the end of their patents’ lives.